-These kid-friendly Smoky Mountain and Knoxville wildflower hikes are perfect for taking in the beauty of the season.
+These family-friendly Smoky Mountain and Knoxville wildflower hikes are perfect for taking in the beauty of the season.
 Hikes range from easy to moderate.
-As always, you know the limitations of your kids and family best, and not all of these hikes will be appropriate for every family.

 If you choose one of the hikes in the Smokies, please keep in mind that it is technically illegal to pick the flowers.
 I’m not sure they would ever find out if you did, but to play it safe, I would avoid it.
 Instead, you can think of the hike as a great opportunity to teach your kids about conservation and preserving nature.